 Periodontal Disease – Gainesville, FL

 More than 64 million Americans have periodontal disease, according to the CDC, but only some get timely treatment for it.
 Gum disease is a severe infection of the mouth that can destroy your teeth and gums and even lead to tooth loss if left untreated.
-At Exceptional Dentistry & Sedation Center in Gainesville, FL, Dr. Art Mowery and Dr. Kim Mowery offer advanced treatment for gum disease using some of the most innovative technologies and protocols.
+At Exceptional Dentistry & Sedation Center in Gainesville, FL, Dr. Art Mowery and Dr. Kim Mowery offer advanced treatment for periodontal disease in Gainesville, FL, using some of the most innovative technologies and protocols.
 We can get gum disease under control and keep your gums free of infection for years to come.

 Symptoms of Gum Disease

 - Persistent bad breath

 - Bleeding when brushing or flossing

 - Tenderness of the gums

 Gum disease is still the leading cause of tooth loss but many people don’t know that periodontal disease can also cause bone loss and systemic health issues.
 While we can replace a tooth with dental implants, the progressive effects of gum disease can cause oral health issues including receding gums, tooth pain, and jaw bone loss that leads to facial deformities and an uneven bite.
 This is why early intervention is key to preserving your oral health.